Oddly enough, the main Christian churches over the last number of years have developed

 "now diminished to just 2 per cent of the overall population".

-For some reason, she does not complain about the oppression of Christians by Islamists,
+She does not complain about the

 the hatred and incitement to murder